raminkhatami/nobleedingtr/README.md

 # No Bleeding Tranlation

-This package provides internationalization without bleeding! having non roman (Japanese, Thai,...) and/or RTL language support in mind!
+This package provides a utility to do internationalization without much effert! having non Roman language like Japanese, Thai,... and/or RTL language support in mind!

 ## Background

-it is very trouble some to mix non english language text inside js code and it was so much trouble to use common internatinalization app to use for small projects.
-So I decided to make a small package to address this isseu.
+It is very difficult to write non-English language texts inside JS codes and too much work is involved to use availabke internatinalization modules for small projects.
+This package is a small module to address above isseu in a simple format.

+The way this package work is that during the coding you write whatever you like in english as object members in camelcase and it appears as it is in your app and it creates a default.locale file in locales directory at root of your app.
+Once you are done with developement, you grab the content of default.locale, translate it to the language of your choice and place it right beside default.locale at locales directory (such as ja.locale ) and set tr._locale to the name of that file.

 ## TLDR Documentation